mendix/docs/content/en/docs/studio/page-editor/_index.md

 ## 3 Parameters

-Page parameters provide context for the page and its widgets, such as data view, list view, data grid.
-For more information, see Page Parameter.
+Page parameters provide context for the page and can be used in data views.
+For more information, see [Page Parameter](/studio/page-parameter/).

 ## 4 The Show Option